 More symbols & emblems: Complete list of official Tennessee state symbols from NETSTATE.COM.

-Wildflowers Of Tennessee, The Ohio Valley and the Southern Appalachians, by Dennis Horn, Tavia Cathcart.
+Wildflowers of Tennessee, the Ohio Valley and the Southern Appalachians, by Dennis Horn, Tavia Cathcart, Thomas E. Hemmerly.
 496 pages.
-Publisher: Lone Pine Publishing (June 20, 2005)
+Publisher: Lone Pine Publishing; 2nd Edition (May 6, 2012)

-Gardening With The Native Plants Of Tennessee: The Spirit Of Place, AUTHOR.
-416 pages.
-Publisher: University of Tennessee Press; 1 edition (October 31, 2002)
+Gardening With The Native Plants Of Tennessee: The Spirit Of Place, by Margie Hunter.
+99 pages.
+Publisher: University of Tennessee Press; 1st Edition (October 31, 2002)

 In Gardening with the Native Plants of Tennessee, Margie Hunter gives gardeners the knowledge they need in order to nurture this natural heritage in their own gardens.
 Beginning with a survey of the state’s ecology—including geology, geography, plant life and animal species—Hunter takes a holistic approach to the process of gardening with native plants.
 The book’s main section provides detailed accounts of 450 species of wildflowers, ferns, grasses, vines, shrubs, and trees native to Tennessee and adjacent states.
 These descriptions, arranged according to plant type, include both scientific and common name, flowering and fruiting times, propagation methods, soil and light requirements, and distribution patterns within the state.
 Nearly 400 color photographs illustrate the species discussions.